 As for the detergent, I was using tide for four months as advised by other moms online.
 But it’s not really working.
-What worked was the normal baby detergent Purex.
-This is something that is of personal preference and I do not know if any moms out there are doing the same.
-It is just working for us so I just carry on using it instead of Tide.
+What worked was the normal baby detergent Purex.* This is something that is of personal preference, and I do not know if any moms out there are doing the same.
+It is just working for us, so I only carry on using it instead of Tide.

 It is advisable to sundry them or hang outside.
 I used to live in a place where neither is possible, but I never had any problems with indoor drying.
-I would just normally set the washing machine to how I wash normal clothes, and as they came out clean and spun, it would take half day to 1 day for all of them to get dry.
+I would just usually set the washing machine to how I wash regular clothes, and as they came out clean and spun, it would take half day to 1 day for all of them to get dry.

 The Best Part

 Using cloth diapers is a safe way to start with your first baby.
 I only got lucky to have a baby whose skin is not sensitive, so she didn’t have a problem with using disposables for two months straight.